eirini-tr/ADL/README.md

 **plot_dictionary_distribution:** Function that plots the distribution of the trained dictionary.

-**reconstructed_signals_testing:** Function that reconstructs the binary dataset by giving a 0 or a 1 to each value of the signal.
+**reconstructed_signals_testing:** Function that Converts the real values of the reconstructed signal to 0 and 1.

 **unwanted_columns_removal:** Function that removes zero columns and the columns having only one 1.